 ‘Do we?’ whispered Suds to his colleague, who just shushed him.

 ‘Please, I am telling ze truth.
-I’m a marine biologist, vat interest vould I have in… vater?’
+I’m a marine biologist, vat interest vould I have in a man who leaks… vater?’

 ‘Aha!’ cried Cap.
 ‘See, it all fits.’

 ‘No, vat I meant vas, my sole interest is fish.
-It is not my plaice to experiment on humans.
-Feel free to look around my office, I have nozing to hide.’
+It is not my place to experiment on humans.
+Feel free to look around ze office, I have nozing to hide.’

 ‘It’s okay, we don’t need…’ started Suds.